murbanec/Roche2D/README.md

 # Roche2D

+Simple python script for students of informatics

-Motion of test mass in Roche potential
+##Motion of test mass in Roche potential

 Default is the system of Sun and Jupiter but one can change this.
 Units are in SI (kg, m, s)